fabiancrt/Ai-Assistant/README.md

 NEWSAPI_KEY=your_newsapi_key
 SERPAPI_API_KEY=your_serpapi_api_key

+Replace the placeholder values with your actual API keys.
+Usage
-Run the ASR Server
+Running ASR Server (WSL)

+The ASR server handles automatic speech recognition and runs on WSL.

+    Activate the Virtual Environment:

     bash

+source venv/bin/activate

+Navigate to the Project Directory:

+bash

+cd path/to/jarvis-ai-assistant

+Run the ASR Server:

+bash

     python asr_server.py

-    Note: Ensure you are using WSL and have activated the virtual environment.
+Note: Ensure you are using WSL and have activated the virtual environment before running the server.

-ASR Client (Windows)
+Running Windows Listener

-The ASR Client listens for the wake word and sends commands to the ASR Server.
+The Windows listener listens for the wake word and sends commands to the ASR server.

-    Configure Wake Word Detection

-    Replace the access_key in asr_windows.py with your Picovoice Porcupine access key.

-    Run the ASR Client

-    Open Command Prompt, navigate to the project directory, activate the virtual environment, and run:
+    Open Command Prompt:

+    Navigate to the directory containing asr_windows.py:

     cmd

+cd C:\Users\user\Desktop\Jarvis\asr_windows

+Run the Windows Listener:

+cmd

     python asr_windows.py

-TTS Server

-The TTS Server converts text responses into speech using Azure Cognitive Services.

-    Configure Azure TTS

-    Update tts_server.py with your Azure Speech Key and Region:

-    python

-AZURE_SPEECH_KEY = "YOUR_AZURE_SPEECH_KEY"
-AZURE_SERVICE_REGION = "YOUR_SERVICE_REGION"

-Run the TTS Server

-bash
+The listener will wait for the wake word ("jarvis") and process subsequent voice commands.
+File Structure

+plaintext

+Jarvis-AI-Assistant/
+├── asr_server.py
+├── asr_windows.py
+├── info_retriever/
+│   └── info_retriever.py
+├── docker_tts/
+│   ├── Dockerfile
-    python tts_server.py
+│   ├── tts_server.py

-Environment Variables

-Ensure the following environment variables are set in your .env file:

-    HUGGINGFACE_HUB_TOKEN: Token for accessing Hugging Face models.
-    AZURE_SPEECH_KEY: Azure Cognitive Services Speech API key.
-    AZURE_SERVICE_REGION: Azure Cognitive Services region.
-    OPENWEATHER_API_KEY: API key for OpenWeather.
-    NEWSAPI_KEY: API key for NewsAPI.
-    SERPAPI_API_KEY: API key for SerpAPI.

-Dependencies

-All dependencies are listed in requirements.txt.
-Key libraries include:

-    Machine Learning & NLP: torch, transformers, accelerate ASR & TTS: vosk, pyaudio, azure-cognitiveservices-speech
-    Web Framework: fastapi, uvicorn
-    Utilities: aiohttp, beautifulsoup4, requests, numpy, pydub

-Docker

-A Dockerfile is provided to containerize the TTS Server.

-    Build the Docker Image

-    bash

-docker build -t jarvis-tts-server .

-Run the Docker Container

-bash

-    docker run -d -p 50051:50051 --name jarvis-tts jarvis-tts-server

-    The container exposes port 50051 for TTS requests and includes a health check endpoint.
+│   └── models/
+│       ├── tacotron2.nemo
+│       └── waveglow.nemo
+├── requirements.txt
+├── .env
+├── apex/ (Not included, install manually)
+├── vosk/ (Not included, install and add models manually) └── README.md

+Important Notes

+    Apex Folder: The apex folder is excluded from the repository due to its large size.
+Users must install Apex manually by following the instructions in the Apex GitHub Repository.

+    Vosk Folder: The vosk folder containing the speech recognition models is not included.
+Users need to download the appropriate Vosk models and place them in the vosk directory as outlined in the Installation section.

+    Virtual Environment: It is highly recommended to create and activate a virtual environment before installing dependencies to avoid conflicts with other projects.

+    Model Downloads: Both tacotron2.nemo and waveglow.nemo are large files and are not included in the repository.
+Users must download these models from the provided links and place them in the specified directory.

 Contributing

 Contributions are welcome!
-Please follow these steps:
+Whether it's improving documentation, fixing bugs, or adding new features, your input is valuable.
+Please follow these steps to contribute:

     Fork the Repository

-    Create a Feature Branch
+    Create a New Branch

     bash